acertio/mvp_gnap_privacy/Documentation.md

 The value of concealed_target_identifier is a hash of two values that we need to concatenate to each other in this order using a single newline character as a separator between the fields :

+ 1. target_identifier_random_number
- 1. target_identifier_random_number : random value only known by the Client.
+Random value only known by the Client.
+ 2. resourcesLocation
- 2. resourcesLocation : url of the protected resources that we want access to.
+Url of the protected resources that we want access to.

 In our implementation, the client has the possibility to request one/two tokens.